 On top of that, Parrot Minor is off to Turkey with a friend and family.
 Again this is okay, except that he didn’t tell us about it until Wednesday night and we have been frazzled trying to fix up a flight.
 Read more ›››

 Not very original, but appropriate nonetheless as the Bee is the symbol of my home city of Manchester, birthplace of the Industrial Revolution.
 This post begins and ends with Bees.

 The mosaic on the left can be found at the entrance of Manchester Town Hall and represents the hive of industry the city became.
 Not to mention the pollution and deplorable working and living conditions.
 Read more ›››

 I am incredibly grateful to the Greenpeace protestors who closed petrol stations across London today to urge the chairman to drop “his predecessor’s obsession with high-risk, environmentally reckless sources of oil”.

 Until they drew my attention to it, I had absolutely no idea that BP had caused such massive environmental damage through a massive oil spill in the Gulf of Mexico.
-And typical of big business, BP just tried to buy off the problem with a measly £32 billion to hush the whole thing up.… Read more ›››
+Read more ›››

 All that swanning around on the Beagle and yet it turns out that all Darwin had to do was wait for J H Kellogg to patent peanut butter to make him realise that all his talk of evolutionary theory was complete bollocks.
 Well someone’s talking bollocks.